 Sumo share is a slick, well-optimized set of social sharing buttons that you can embed within a blog post or along the side of your blog, so that readers are encouraged to spread the word about the content they like on your blog.

 As any new blogger will know, building an email list is essential to eventually learning how to make money blogging.
+And check out this guide if you want a firsthand look at how much bloggers can make.

 OptinMonster lands on our list of the best blogging tools because of how effective it is at capturing the email addresses of your readers.
 It can be set up on any page of your blog (they have an incredibly easy-to-use WordPress plugin too) and their tools give you the ability to even A/B test different messages to learn the most effective ways to incentivize your readers to join your list or even complete a purchase.
+Not to mention the fact that their opt-ins can be designed to perfectly match your blog layout aesthetic.

 SocialSnap is a WordPress plugin that adds beautiful social share buttons on your blog, with more customization options and faster loading than anyone else on the market.

-Unlike other blogging tools and plugins that add social buttons to your blog, SocialSnap is built to be lightning fast and won't slow down your page load speeds one bit—an important factor in your overall blog SEO strategy.
+Unlike other tools and plugins that add social buttons to your blog, SocialSnap is built to be lightning fast and won’t slow down your page load speeds one bit—an important factor in your overall blog SEO strategy.
 Plus, their share buttons are available in multiple formats as a floating bar, sticky widget, above or below blog posts and even as pop-ups.

 It’s as easy as it gets when it comes to embedding quick and easy tweetable quotes or content you want to encourage readers to share anywhere within your blog content.